 Welcome to the Resource Center.
 Sage Law, LLP believes in the team approach to estate planning.
-We work closely with our clients’ other professional advisors, including their investment advisors, insurance professionals and Certified Public Accountants.
+We work closely with our clients’ other professional advisors, including their investment advisors, insurance professionals, personal injury lawyers and Certified Public Accountants.
 We have provided the information below in order to help educate the advisor community about important estate planning topics.

 As the name implies, an educational trust is a trust created to pay for loved ones’ education.
 Often parents, grandparents – or even aunts or uncles and friends – desire to create or continue an education legacy.
 In addition to legacy, other educational trust benefits are tax minimization, asset organization, asset protection, peace of mind, privacy, flexibility, and family unity.

 Education trusts can own a multitude of assets, including, but not limited to, life insurance and 529 plans:

 - Life insurance is sometimes used to fund educational trusts, especially dynasty trusts which can continue for generations.
 If assets are to be used for tuition only and will be paid directly to the educational institution, there’s no need to allocate generation-skipping tax exemption; however, if funds can also be used for room, board, books, and travel, it typically makes sense to allocate both estate and generation-skipping tax exemptions when funding the trust.
 Life insurance is an effective way to leverage those valuable tax exemptions.

 - Educational trusts can own 529 plans.
 Growth and distributions are income tax-free.
 Some state 529 plans offer asset protection, but if not, no need to worry because the educational trust offers asset protection in all states.
 This means assets can’t be seized in a lawsuit or other creditor attack.